Occupational Therapy for Arthritis

 Occupational therapists can help with challenges of everyday living with arthritis.

-Right after your arthritis diagnosis is a good time to see an occupational therapist, says Carole Dodge, OT, CHT, an occupational therapist and Allied Health Supervisor/Clinical Specialist in the Physical Medicine and Rehabilitation Occupational Therapy Division at University of Michigan Hospital in Ann Arbor.
+Right after your arthritis diagnosis is a good time to see an occupational therapist, says Carole Dodge, an occupational and hand therapist at the University of Michigan Health System in Ann Arbor.
 Your primary care physician can refer you.

-“We want to know how they’re doing with ny daily activities such as school, homemaking, work, things like laundry or anything that might become challenging, no matter how large or small,” Dodge explains.
+“We want to know how they’re doing with daily activities such as school, homemaking, work, things like laundry or anything that might become challenging, no matter how large or small,” Dodge explains.
 “Then we plan an appropriate plan to address all those issues.
 My goal is to teach them self-management skills as much as possible. “

 “People with arthritis really benefit from assistive devices because they help them do more tasks with less pain,” Dodge says.
-“I also focus a lot on home exercise programs that will help increase their range of motion, flexibility, and strength.
-My goal is to improve their strength so that they can do certain functional activities like turning doorknobs, and then encourage them to continue an exercise plan on their own at home after they’ve reached a certain strength level.”
+“I also focus a lot on home exercise programs that will help increase their range of motion, flexibility and strength.
+My goal is to improve their strength so that they can do certain functional activities, like turning doorknobs, and then encourage them to continue an exercise plan on their own at home after they’ve reached a certain strength level.”

-“I always let people know that even if they’ve worked with an occupational therapist and then stopped going once they learned some skills and were fitted with assistive devices, they can always be referred again at any time,” Dodge says.
+“I always let people know that, even if they’ve worked with an occupational therapist and then stopped going once they learned some skills and were fitted with assistive devices, they can always be referred again at any time,” Dodge says.
 “Arthritis is a chronic disease, so it will continue and change over time.
 Occupational therapy is always a good option for learning how to overcome some of life’s challenges when you have arthritis.”